Sustainability

 HONEYCERAM

 HONEYCERAM are ceramic substrates for automotive catalytic converters for purifying automobile exhaust gases of hazardous constituents.
-They have a catalyst which detoxifies hazardous substances through a chemical reaction, and a honeycomb structure that improves their purifying abilities by increasing the contact area with exhaust gases.
+They have a catalyst which detoxifies hazardous substances through a chemical reaction, and a honeycomb structure that improves their purifying abilities by ensuring a large contact area with exhaust gases.

-The HONEYCERAM manufactured by NGK can reduce nitrogen oxide (NOx)*1 emissions by 4 million metric tons per year.
+The HONEYCERAM manufactured by the NGK Group can reduce nitrogen oxide (NOx)*1 emissions by 4 million metric tons per year.
 This is equivalent to roughly double the annual amount of NOx*2 emissions in Japan.

 1 Assuming new cars not equipped with exhaust gas systems are equipped with the same systems